Mare02/hellbot/README.md

 - **Scheduled Jobs**: Implements cron jobs for things like daily facts.new members.

 ### How to run:
-- npm install
+- pnpm install
-- npm install nodemon
+- pnpm install nodemon
-- npm run dev
+- pnpm run dev